(local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Linfen air is currently 2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Linfen is currently 2.8 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|